 Women wear a Chima (skirt) which is flowing and graceful, while men’s Hanboks are a bit tighter and consists of a Jeogori (upper garment) with a belt and Baji (pants).
 Men might also wear a Jokki (vest) and a Magoja (jacket).

-On our tour, the ladies will have the chance to wear a queen’s hair style as well which is a special wig that used to be worn centuries ago.
+On our trip, the ladies will have the chance to wear a queen’s hair style as well which is a special wig that used to be worn centuries ago.
 Make sure to have a camera handy to snap some fantastic holiday photos you can share with your friends and family!

 Learn Korean Greeting Etiquette – A Symbol of Appreciation

-Korea is a country with strong values and traditions.
+South Korea is a country with strong values and traditions.
 Knowing how to greet one another is a sign of respect.
 During our Kimchi Making Class Seoul, you will be taught the proper greeting etiquette which involves a bow and a verbal greeting.

-In a formal setting or when you meet someone important, the bow is a sign of respect and is deeper.
+In a formal setting or when you visit someone important, the bow is a sign of respect and is deeper.
 In an informal setting, such as meeting a friend for a coffee, the bow is short.